Al Wakrah: Sports

 Al Wakrah has a multi-sports club called the Al-Wakrah Sports Club, whose football team competes in the top tier of Qatari football, the Qatar Stars League.
 The club's home ground is the Saoud bin Abdulrahman Stadium, a multi-purpose stadium.
 The stadium has a capacity of 20,000 seats.

-The city will play a part in hosting the 2022 FIFA World Cup through Al Janoub Stadium, formerly known as Al Wakrah Stadium, which will have a capacity for 40,000 spectators.
-In addition to the stadium, a marketplace, a school, restaurants and parkland will all be located in a central plaza.
-Al Wakrah Sports Club will be handed control of the stadium to replace the Saoud bin Abdulrahman Stadium once the 2022 World Cup is over.
+The city played a part in hosting the 2022 FIFA World Cup through Al Janoub Stadium, formerly known as Al Wakrah Stadium, which has a capacity of 40,000 spectators.
+In addition to the stadium, a marketplace, a school, restaurants, and parkland are all located in a central plaza.
+Al Wakrah Sports Club was handed control of the stadium to replace the Saoud bin Abdulrahman Stadium once the 2022 World Cup came to an end.
 The design of the stadium, conceived by Zaha Hadid, takes the form of the sails of a dhow.

 Transportation

-Karwa Transportation company (Mowasalat) has connected Al Wakrah to the rest of the cities in Qatar using its bus route.
-Currently, there are several buses operating there.
+Karwa Transportation Company (Mowasalat) has connected Al Wakrah to the rest of the cities in Qatar using its bus route.
+Currently, several buses are operating there.

-In 2015, the Public Works Authority declared their plan to construct a free-flowing road directly linking Al Wakrah to Doha in order to decrease traffic congestion in Doha.
-It is set for completion by 2018.
+There are roughly slightly under 3,000 streets running through Al Wakrah.
+Transit between Wakrah and the capital Doha is mainly facilitated by two highways: the 22 km-long G Ring Road, completed in late 2019, and the southern section of the Doha Expressway.

+Other important roads which extend through Al Wakrah proper include Al Wakrah Road and Al Wukair Road.
+Al Wakrah Road is thoroughfare boasting a 40 m right-of-way, accommodating four lanes of traffic and a spacious central median measuring approximately 12 m in width.

 Transportation infrastructure in the city will be overhauled as part of the Al Wakrah Main Road Project launched by Ashghal in late 2018.
-It is estimated that work will be done by 2020.
+After several delays, the estimated completion date was revised to late 2024.